-Wander around Lavapiés’ maze of connected high streets and find dozens of Asian spice stores firmly grounded – gentrification is going to need to work hard to push these neighbours out.
+Wander around Lavapiés’ maze of connected high streets and find dozens of Asian spice stores firmly grounded.
+Gentrification is going to need to work hard to push these neighbours out.

-BEST SPICE SHOP
+MY FAVOURITE SPICE SHOP

 My favourite place to buy Indian ingredients is Parvenn Akter Spice Shop on Calle Miguel Servet, 8, because of its huge variety of authentic products.
 Many brands you find in this shop are the same as those found in India and are priced very reasonably.

 Middle Eastern, North African, Sub-Saharan African, Caribbean and East Asian products are also sold here and in other shops in Lavapiés.
 You can find tahini, harissa, yucca, palm oil, coconut oil, date syrup, rose water, dried fish, lime pickle, pickled jellyfish, lentils, black salt, durian, scotch bonnet chilli peppers, basmati rice, fresh mint and coriander, just to name a 18 things.

 For Indian sweets, my favourite place to go is Noman Sweet Shop on Calle Tribulete 13.
 The owners are very generous and will let you try anything before you buy it.
 They also have some home-made savoury snacks like vegetable samosas and onion bhajis.
 Open late, they’re a great place for a between-bar foodie pit stop.